Australia Act 1986

-The Australia Act 1986 is the short title of each of a pair of separate but related pieces of legislation: one an Act of the Commonwealth (i.e. federal) Parliament of Australia, the other an Act of the Parliament of the United Kingdom.
+The Australia Act 1986 is the short title of each of a pair of separate but related pieces of legislation: one an act of the Parliament of Australia, the other an act of the Parliament of the United Kingdom.
+The Acts eliminated the ability for the United Kingdom to legislate with effect in Australia, for the UK to be involved in any Australian government, and for an appeal from any Australian court to a British court.
+This act formally severed all legal ties between Australia and the United Kingdom.

 In Australia they are referred to, respectively, as the Australia Act 1986 (Cth) and the Australia Act 1986 (UK).
 These nearly identical Acts were passed by the two parliaments, because of uncertainty as to whether the Commonwealth Parliament alone had the ultimate authority to do so.
-They were enacted using legislative powers conferred by enabling Acts passed by the parliaments of every Australian state.
-The Acts came into effect simultaneously, on 3 March 1986.
+They were enacted using legislative powers conferred by enabling acts passed by the parliaments of every Australian state.
+The acts came into effect simultaneously, on 3 March 1986.

-According to the long title of the Australian act, its purpose was "to bring constitutional arrangements affecting the Commonwealth and the States to be brought into conformity with the status of the Commonwealth of Australia as a sovereign, independent and federal nation".
-The Australia Act (Cth and UK) eliminated the remaining possibilities for the United Kingdom to legislate with effect in Australia, for the UK to be involved in Australian government, and for an appeal from any Australian court to a British court.
-This act formally severed all legal ties between Australia and the United Kingdom except for the monarchy.

 At the time, the Commonwealth, state and UK acts were known as the "Australia Acts".
-However, the state Acts have performed their function and the expression "Australia Act(s)" is now used to refer only to the Commonwealth and UK Acts.
+However, in discussions of contemporary law (as opposed to legal history), the state Acts have performed their function, and thus the expression "Australia Act(s)" refers only to the Commonwealth and UK Acts.